pgrahamdev/netmon/README.md

 The usage for the program is as follows:

     Usage of ./netmon:
         -addr string
                 http service address (default ":8080")
         -period int
-            The period between calls to speedtest-cli (default 60) -server int
+                The period (in minutes) between calls to speedtest-cli (default 60) -server int
-            The server ID to use for speedtest-cli (default -1)
+                The server ID to use for speedtest-cli.
+If -1 is provided, speedtest-cli will choose the 'best' server. (default -1)